-• Do I need to take any documentation to shows?
+Do I need to take any documentation to shows?

 Yes, you need to take all your relevant membership cards to ALL British Showjumping competitions, as you need to use these to enter and without these you will not be able to compete.
 You also need to ensure that you take the passport/s of all horse's/pony's you are competing with you to the show.

-How do I find out my horses competition record?
-You can log into the 'Members Online' section of the website, which you will find under the of the website, which you will find under the membership section.
+· How do I find out my horses competition record?

+You can log into the 'Members Online' section of the website, which you will find under the membership section.
 Here you will be able to see your horse's/pony's competition record.

-How do I find out where I am on the leagues?
+• How do I find out where I am on the leagues?
 League tables can be found on the 'Leagues' page of the website.

-Can Club and 'Just for Schools' members horses be dope tested?
+• Can Club and 'Just for Schools' members horses be dope tested?